Inguinal hernia repair

 You can remove the folded bandages one day after the operation and take a shower.

 A) Absorbable sutures have been used to close the wound.
-The wound tape can be removed after one week.
 You can go to the sauna, swim, or bathe after 2 weeks.

 Bruising around the wound, and in men the swelling and bruising in the scrotum, does not usually require treatment.
 They resolve by themselves within 1–2 weeks.
 However, it is recommended that you wear tight underwear, for example athletic underwear, after surgery for about a week or even longer if needed.
 You can bring it with you when you come to the hospital for surgery.
 If you are using anticoagulants or the hernia is very large there is a bigger chance of developing bruising and swelling.